 (113) Reserve Account--An individual account:

-(A) created to fund any necessary repairs or other needs for a Development; and
+(A) Created to fund any necessary repairs or other needs for a Development; and

-(B) maintained by a First Lien Lender or Bank Trustee.
+(B) Maintained by a First Lien Lender or Bank Trustee.

 (114) Right of First Refusal (ROFR)--An Agreement to provide a series of priority rights to negotiate for the purchase of a Property by a Qualified Entity or a Qualified Nonprofit Organization at a negotiated price at or above the minimum purchase price as defined in Code §42(i)(7) or as established in accordance with an applicable LURA.